 - pickled giardiniera

 - Put chicken thighs in the slow cooker in a single layer side up.
-Sprinkle 1tsp of garlic salt and about ½t of black pepper.
-Put on low for 8 hours or high for 5 hours.
-NO WATER
+Sprinkle garlic salt and black pepper.
+Cook on low for 8 hours or high for 5 hours.
+Do not add water.

 - Take a piece of pita bread, and put it onto your stovetop on medium high.
-Let the flame crisp up the bread and add a bit of color to it.
+Let the flame crisp up the bread and add a bit of color to it, about 15 seconds.

 - Put a layer of rice then pull the chicken apart into small pieces and layer it on top.
 Put on a liberal amount of garlic paste, then add some tomatoes and kalamata olives.
 Finally a sprinkling of parsley and chopped up pickled giardiniera and you're ready to eat.